redhat-appdev-practice/openapi-quarkus-archetype/README.md

 This [Maven Archetype](https://maven.apache.org/guides/introduction/introduction-to-archetypes.html)
 is a quick-start for building a new OpenAPI driven application in [Quarkus](https://quarkus.io/).

+## Hacktoberfest Participants

+If you would like to submit a pull against this repository and have it count toward Hacktoberfest, please be aware that this is what we are looking for:

+* Improvements to the archetype:
+  * Better or more idomatic workflow (Subjective and at the discretion of our team to decide if wanted)
+  * Fixes to spelling
+  * Updated or improved tooling

+In order to avoid wasting your time and ours, it is recommended that you submit an issue describing your contribution first.

+**Thank you!
+And happy hacking!!**

 ## Using This Archetype

 ```bash